 - Remove the goat from the Instant Pot or pressure cooker and add it to the reserved tomato masala, along with the cilantro.
 If the goat is not pull-apart tender, simmer until it reaches the desired tenderness.
 If the goat is tender, simmer for 10-15 minutes until it combines with the masala.

-- Like our Bhuna Gosht recipe, the cooking technique to make karahi is one called bhuna, which is the process of cooking over high heat until the ghee or oil separates.
-That doesn’t necessarily work with goat or lamb since they require longer cooking time to become tender.
-For that reason, I pressure cook the goat followed by a braise with low heat, allowing the ingredients to incorporate.
-If you don’t have an Instant Pot or pressure cooker, I included instructions for how you can slow cook the bone-in lamb or mutton on the stovetop.
+- Similar to our Bhuna Gosht, karahi also involves a cooking technique called bhuna, or cooking over high heat until the ghee or oil separates.
+However, this technique may not be effective for goat or lamb, as these meats require longer cooking times to become tender.
+To overcome this, I recommend pressure-cooking the goat first, followed by a low-heat braise to help the ingredients meld together.
+If you don’t have an Instant Pot or pressure cooker, don’t worry – I’ve also included stovetop instructions for slow-cooking bone-in lamb or mutton.

-- Remove the meat from the Instant Pot or pressure cooker and check for tenderness by attempting to separate the meat from the bone using a fork.
-If the goat is not pull-apart tender, simmer until it reaches the desired tenderness.
-If it’s tender, simmer for 10-15 minutes until it combines with the masala.
+- Remove the goat from the Instant Pot or pressure cooker and check for tenderness by attempting to separate the meat from the bone with a fork.
+If it’s not tender enough, continue simmering until it reaches the desired tenderness.
+If it’s tender, simmer for an additional 10-15 minutes to allow it to combine with the masala.

 - Avoid overcrowding the pan with goat or lamb because the moisture won’t evaporate.
 If you end up with too much liquid in the pan (tell me how I know this), remove the meat and set it aside; this allows the masala to cook down faster.
 Return the goat once it reduces.